SHARANTANGEDA/SheetsSync/Readme.md

-# Sync Google Spreadsheets with SQLITE Database
+# Sync Google Spreadsheets seamlessly with SQLite3 offline database

 #### _Application is in Testing & Review Stage_
 ##### _Landing Page as well as Enter Sheets Page_